arrowresearch/qc0/README.md

 -------------

-There's `qc0-shell` executable provided which gives an interactive Python shell with a Query Combinators EDSL configured to query a PostgreSQL TPC-H database.
+There's `qc0-shell` executable provided which gives an interactive Python shell with Query Combinators EDSL configured to query PostgreSQL TPC-H database.

 Start interactive shell with: